lipsia-fmri/vini/README.md

 The voxel's current location is displayed in the ???, in voxel coordinates.
 If you want to switch to millimetres/MNI coordinates, click on the button???.
 The intensity value of the current image at the crosshair's position is shown ???.

 ## Multiple images and overlay
 You can overlay multiple images on top of each others.
 The order of the images can be changed with the two buttons ???.
 The most top image is drawn on top all other ones.
 Shift their order with the arrow buttons next???.
-If you want to turn an image invisible, click on the checkmark ??? next to the image name.
-Vviewer shows you the values for the crosshair voxel for all images (with "a:" denoting the most top image, "b:" the one below, etc.)
+If you want to turn an image invisible, click on the checkmark ??? next to the image name. viff shows you the values for the crosshair voxel for all images (with "a:" denoting the most top image, "b:" the one below, etc.)

 ## Colormaps
 ### Basics